-There are meteors traveling around throughout space, and all of the moons and planets have been impacted by meteorites since the formation of our solar system.
-(When a meteor hits a planet or moon, it is called a meteorite.)
+There are meteoroids traveling around throughout space, and all of the moons and planets have been impacted by meteorites since the formation of our solar system.
+(Note: they are called meteoroids when they're still in space, and meteorites when they land on a planet or moon).
 On Earth, we only see a few impact craters because of a couple of different reasons.
-First, most meteors never reach the Earth's surface because they burn up in the atmosphere.
-This is what we are seeing when we watch a shooting star during a meteor shower.
+First, most meteoroids never reach the Earth's surface because they burn up in the atmosphere.
+This is what we are seeing when we watch a shooting star during a meteor shower (meteor refers to the visible streak of light).
 Second, impact craters from meteorites can be changed by geological forces (like earthquakes and continental movements), or eroded away by atmospheric forces (like wind or rain).
-There is no atmosphere on the moon, which means that falling meteors do not burn up and there is no weather to erode away the craters.
+There is no atmosphere on the moon, which means that falling meteoroids do not burn up and there is no weather to erode away the craters.
 In fact, the footprints of the astronauts who landed on the moon over 30 years ago are still there, perfectly preserved!

 Where can you find the few impact craters on the Earth?
 There are only about 170 scientifically-confirmed impact craters on the Earth.
 Not all of them are obvious because most are eroded, covered by sediment, or under water.
 Each crater has to be identified using several different kinds of clues.
 First, geological clues are found by looking for pieces of the exploded iron-rich meteorite, or for glass that formed during the impact.
 Satellite imaging can be used to visualize crater formations that are beneath the Earth's surface or a body of water.
 Finally, chemical evidence is used to date the crater and find traces of elements that are more common in space than on our planet.